jonnor/ESC-CNN-microcontroller/report/report.md

 and uses a three-stage training schedule that forces weights to be quantizated in a sparse and low-rank fashion.
-When evaluated on Google Speech Command Set (12 classes), their smallest model of 5.5KB achieved 92% accuracy and ran in 242ms on a low-end microcontroller (ARM Cortex M0+ @ 48Mhz).
+When evaluated on Google Speech Command Set (12 classes), their smallest model of 5.5 KB achieved 92% accuracy and ran in 242 ms on a low-end microcontroller (ARM Cortex M0+ at 48 Mhz).